 Types of Doors

-You will need to know about the types of doors and their soundproofing abilities.
-There are mainly three categories to consider.
+You need to know that there are several different types of doors, each having their own level of soundproofing ability.
+There are mainly three categories of doors to consider.

 Hollow Core Doors